Gaussian Processes for Time Series with Lead-Lag Effects with applications to biology data: Discussion

 -5pt GPlag is a flexible and interpretable model specifically designed for irregular time series with limited time points that exhibit lead-lag effects, a scenario often encountered in biology, which inspired its development.
 These irregularities can be caused by missing values or study design restrictions.
 We believe that our method's adaptability renders it valuable for time series applications in various areas such as longitudinal gene expression, epigenetics, proteomics, cytometry, and microbiome studies.
 It can be applied to a variety of problems including but not limited to ranking or clustering time series based on the degree of lead-lag effects, and interpolation or forecasting.
 The core feature of our methodology is the transform of the multi-output GP into a single-output GP, which facilitates the identification of parameters.
 This approach is grounded in theoretical support, affirming its validity as a covariance kernel for GP.
 This transform leverages the shared information among time series and enables simultaneous modeling of the time lag parameter $s$ and dissimilarity parameters $a$, thereby achieving desirable interpretability and expanding the application of the model.
 Additionally, our model can be extended to accommodate multiple time series, beyond just pairwise time series, enhancing its applicability and versatility.

 The work here suggests some exciting future directions.
 First, when the sample size $n$ is small, the choice of the kernel is crucial in GP models.
 The extension to a non-stationary kernel allows for more flexibility when modelling non-stationary time series with more heterogeneity.
 The two main challenges are to find a valid non-stationary kernel with interpretable parameters and perform efficient and effective statistical inference.
 On the other hand, for time series data with large $n$, i.e., dense time points, the vanilla GP is computationally expensive with $\mathrm{O}(n^3)$ complexity~\citep{rasmussen2004gaussian}.
-In this situation, we can apply scalable GP methods such as nearest neighbor Gaussian processes (NNGP,~\citet{datta2016hierarchical}) or variational inference GP~\citep{tran2015variational} to reduce the complexity to $\mathrm{O}(n\log n)$ for large datasets.
+In this situation, we can apply scalable GP methods such as nearest neighbor Gaussian processes (NNGP,~\citet{datta2016hierarchical}) or variational inference GP~\citep{tran2015variational} to reduce the complexity to $\mathrm{O}(n\log n)$ for large datasets. \changedAE{In addition, incorporating additional parameters, such as varying the variance $\sigma^2$ and lengthscale $b$ across different time series, could potentially enhance model performance.} \changedreviewerone{Finally, the question of whether the parameters in Theorem 3 can be consistently estimated remains open.
+Even for simpler kernels such as the Mat\'ern, consistent estimators for identifiable parameters (e.g., $\sigma^2 b^{2\nu}$ and $\nu$) were only recently developed \citep{loh2021fixed,loh2023estimating}.
+For more complex kernels, like the ones proposed in this paper, constructing consistent estimators is an open and challenging problem. }